jacid233/android_device_oplus_OP4AD9/README.md

  - inscreen fingerprint IS NOT sensitive

  - USB connect to PC IS NOT Toast, So suggest turning on USB configuration from ***Developer options***

+ - USB debug IS NOT running in user build